Allan-Kip/football_analysis/README.md

 - Radar Chart (Comparison of top 4 teams’ performance metrics)

 **Conclusion**
-This project revealed clear differences in team performance between home and away games.
+-This project revealed clear differences in team performance between home and away games.
-There’s a strong link between shots on target and goals scored, and radar charts highlighted distinct strengths among the top 4 teams.
+-There’s a strong link between shots on target and goals scored, and radar charts highlighted distinct strengths among the top 4 teams.

 Overall, it shows how R can transform raw football data into meaningful insights — combining data cleaning, visualization, and simple analytics.